 It started out small; there were just a few near the front door.
 But like most problems, they didn’t go away on their own.
 Ignoring them didn’t help.
 Day after day, the problem persisted.
-Being an optimist, and armed with a substantial knowledge of household pests and how to get rid of them, I thought it was nothing I couldn’t handle.
+Being an optimist, and armed with a substantial knowledge of household pests and how to get rid of ants, I thought it was nothing I couldn’t handle.

 I was wrong.

-I tried to get rid of ants naturally.
+Trying to get rid of ants naturally.